 If you're aggregating data, then the resulting aggregate values will not include the obsolete time series unless the property is enabled and hence it can lead to inaccurate results.
 The screenshot below shows an average of request latency without the "include obsolete metrics" property being enabled on the chart:

 In the example above, the aggregate values range between .01 and .03 because it's only aggregating on the subset of test data that is not marked as obsolete.
 When we enable "Include Obsolete Metrics" in the following chart, then the query results are based on our entire test data set.
 Now the range of aggregate values is between 1 and 3.

 When looking at historical data, it can be tricky to identify if all data is being included in your query results.
 In this case, we would suggest enabling the “Include Obsolete Metrics” property to ensure all data is included in your query results.

-If you see no data or inaccurate data in your chart/dashboard, specially if viewing time windows more than 4 weeks in the past, then it could be due to obsolete metrics.
-If you're viewing data in the Wavefront UI, then make sure you have enabled the “Include Obsolete Metrics” property.
+If you see no data or inaccurate data in your chart/dashboard, specially if viewing time windows more than 14 days in the past, then it could be due to obsolete metrics.
+If you're viewing data in the VMware Aria Operations for Applications UI, then make sure you have enabled the “Include Obsolete Metrics” property.
 If you're querying programmatically, then ensure you have included the includeObsoleteMetrics=true parameter in the api call.